 - All Musicals Are Adaptations: Weaves together two separate stories from James A. Michener's Tales of the South Pacific.

-- All-Star Cast: The Carnegie Hall concert version in 2006 brought together famous opera singer Brian Stokes Mitchell as de Becque, country legend Reba McEntire as Nellie, and Alec Baldwin as Billis.
+- All-Star Cast: The Carnegie Hall concert version in 2006 brought together famous singing actor Brian Stokes Mitchell as de Becque, country legend Reba McEntire as Nellie, and Alec Baldwin as Billis.

 - An Aesop

 - Anguished Declaration of Love: Emile, when Nellie is leaving him.

 - Beta Couple: Cable and Liat.